act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 Within the test target, there is at least on element which:

-- has [semantic role][] of [`main`][main]; and
+- has [semantic role][] of `main`; and
 - is [included in the accessibility tree][].

-**Note**: Authors SHOULD not use more than one element with a [semantic role][] of [`main`][main].
+**Note**: Authors SHOULD not use more than one element with a [semantic role][] of `main`.
 This is, however, a not a requirement for this rule and can be valid in certain cases.

-**Note**: Technique [ARIA11: Using ARIA landmarks to identify regions of a page][tech aria11] does not require the use of landmarks, nor the use of a [`main`][main] one.
+**Note**: Technique [ARIA11: Using ARIA landmarks to identify regions of a page][tech aria11] does not require the use of landmarks, nor the use of a `main` one.
 It only requires that if landmarks are used they identify the correct [section of content][].
 Hence it is not listed as an accessibility requirement for this rule.
 However, having a landmark to identify the primary content of a page is enough to satisfy [Success Criterion 2.4.1 Bypass blocks](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html).

 ## Assumptions

 - This rule assumes that the `main` landmark is correctly used to identify the primary content of the page.
 - This rule assume that landmarks are intended to users of Assistive Technologies and are not necessarily rendered in a visible way.
-Therefore, it does not require the [`main`][main] landmark to be [visible][].
+Therefore, it does not require the `main` landmark to be [visible][].

 ## Accessibility Support